 #1.
 I Don’t Wait For Perfect.

 I start before I’m ready.
 I jump right in.
-I schedule it, I experiment with it, I improve it….and I accept that whether I like it or not, in order to reach my full potential, I have to get out of my comfort zone and be brave enough to push through fear….over and over again.
+I schedule it, I experiment, I improve it….and I accept that whether I like it or not, in order to reach my full potential, I have to get out of my comfort zone and be brave enough to push through fear.
+Over and over again.

 I force myself to try new things.
 I understand that as a business owner and floralpreneur®, I will try somethings that might not work out.
-I know I have to “put myself out there” and DO IT NOW….because the sooner I start, the sooner I can get the experimenting and trial & error out of the way… and then, I’m one step closer to “perfect”.
+I know I have to “put myself out there” and DO IT NOW….because the sooner I start, the sooner I can get the experimenting and trial & error out of the way.
+And then, I’m one step closer to my version of “perfect”.

 Perfect takes practice.